hmparsons-sde/sorting-hat/README.md

 **USER STORY**

 The user (ostensibly a Harry Potter fan) can enter their name into the sorting form and a card will generate, randomly assigning the user to a Hogwarts House.
-The user also has the option to expel any naughty students to Voldemort's army.
+The user also has the option to expel any naughty students to Voldyman's army.

 **FEATURES**

 - Toggle Hide/Show Name Form
 - Student card generator
-- Random house assignment with matching card image & card background color
+- Random house assignment with matching card image of the house crest
-- Delete/Expel button which reassigns the selected student to a different section ("Voldemort's Army")
+- Delete/Expel button which reassigns the selected student to a different container ("Voldyman's Army")
 - Navigation bar that allows the user to sort students by house

 **SCREENSHOTS**